august25dev/budget-buddy/README.md

 - *No Data Export*: The app does not support data export.
 Users must manually manage their data.

 **Code Generation**
 - *AI-Generated Code*: The code for this app was generated using AI.
 While efforts have been made to ensure its functionality, there may be errors or inaccuracies.
 The developer does not fully understand the code, which is part of the project's experimental nature.
+Therefore, there is no guarantee that calculations are correct.

 **Updates and Support**
 - Updates and support are not guaranteed.